 - They take care of the legal and security stuff.
 Some payment gateways assume responsibility for protecting you from fraud, hackers, expired cards, insufficient funds, over-the-credit limits, and so on.
 That is why they invest a lot into ensuring data protection and compliance with various regulations, including HIPAA and GDPR.
 As a result, you don’t have to worry about those risks and can fully focus on your business.

 Your payments provider might have an outsized impact on your business.
 That’s why the more factors you take into consideration, the less likely it is that you’ll have to change the gateway later.

 This brings us to the next part — things to consider when choosing a payment gateway.

 How to choose a payment gateway

-Just like with other decisions regarding the future of your startup, you can’t just pick a payment gateway randomly.
+Just like with other decisions regarding the future of your startup, at the fintech app development stage you can’t just pick a payment gateway randomly.
 There’s a definite list of factors that you should account for before choosing the gateway that will fully cover all your business needs.

 I’m going to discuss the types of payment gateways, security and design features, as well as pricing and acceptable payment methods.

 Payment aggregators & merchant accounts